 Will it be primarily used for practice, performance, or listening to music?
 Each of these purposes will inform the design and layout of the room.

-Music Practise Room
+Music Practice Room

-If the main reason for having a music room is to practice, the space should be made to fit the instruments and equipment that are needed for individual or group practice.
-This could include soundproofing to keep noise from getting in the way, good lighting and airflow, and a place to store instruments and music stands.
+If the primary reason for having a music room is to practice, the space should be designed to accommodate the instruments and equipment necessary for individual or group practice.

 Music Performance Room